bcdev/h2ops/README.md

 ├── mlops_run.sh        # Shell script to start MLOps services locally *
-├── docker-compose.yml  # Docker compose that spins up all services locally for MLOps * ├── pipeline-config.yml # Configure your airflow DAGs (support in future) └── dockerfiles/        # Dockerfiles and compose files *
+├── docker-compose.yml  # Docker compose that spins up all services locally for MLOps * ├── pipeline-config.yml # Configure your airflow DAGs (support in future) ├── environment.yml     # Libraries required for local mlops and your project └── dockerfiles/        # Dockerfiles and compose files *
 ```